Realm Royale: Development

-The game is developed and marketed by Hi-Rez Studios, which are known for multiplayer online battle arena games such as Paladins and Smite.
+The game was developed and marketed by Hi-Rez Studios, which are known for multiplayer online battle arena games such as Paladins and Smite.

 Initially, the game was intended as a separate game mode for the game Paladins, but was later developed into a separate offshoot, which was initially called Paladins: Battlegrounds and is now Realm Royale.
 The game was released for free on June 5, 2018, for Windows as part of the Steam Early Access program.
 A version for PlayStation 4 and Xbox One was also released.
-Since this is a beta, further functions are to be added as updates.